 With reference to the lack of effective implementation of existing policy and legal frameworks, while there are a number of global, regional and national instruments addressing fisheries and biodiversity of relevance to deep seas, these instruments are not fully used by all concerned regional and national authorities.
 Although a number of countries, mainly developed countries, have been able to mainstream DSF management and biodiversity conservation into their policies or legal frameworks, many others are still not able to do so, either because of a lack of sufficient awareness of the existence and usefulness of the instruments available, inadequate institutional capacity, or both.
 Moreover, actual support for implementing legal instruments is often limited to the management of stocks in coastal waters or highly migratory stocks.
-DSF management and biodiversity commons issues for which no one single State exercises sole jurisdiction.
-Therefore, national and regional legislation and policy frameworks requires a two-level process: (i) the incorporation of international obligations and best practices, both binding and non-binding, into national and regional instruments, and (ii) the application of these instruments in practice.
+DSF management and biodiversity conservation are commonly not a priority since, because of the nature of the ABNJ, management in these areas is shared as no one single State exercises sole jurisdiction.
+Therefore, national and regional legislations often do not explicitly address these issues or give them sufficient priority.
+The strengthening of legislation and policy frameworks requires a two-level process: (i) the incorporation of international obligations and best practices, both binding and non-binding, into national and regional instruments, and (ii) the application of these instruments in practice.
 And, most importantly well-targeted institutional support is for those countries most in need is vital for realizing this process.